Cremuss/blender-data-baker/README.md

 And to retrieve the position when sampling the texture, the inverse need to be performed
   - $(((value/255)-0.5)*2)*maxpos$

 The '*maxpos*' is therefore a value to both compute ahead of time and keep around to correctly decode the position encoded in 8-bit integers.
-This addon makes extensive use of such technique and the resulting value is refered to as the 'multiplier'.
+This addon makes extensive use of such technique and the resulting value is refered to as the '**multiplier**'.

 > [!IMPORTANT]
 > The same exact principles apply to Vertex Colors, which can be used to store a unit vector, like a normal, or an offset or position with the same exact constraints.
 Since Vertex Colors are typically stored as 8-bit integers, you will face similar limitations in terms of range and precision.
 When storing a unit vector or other data, the values will need to be remapped from their original range (e.g. [-1:1]) to fit within the 8-bit integer range of [0:255].
-Just like with normal maps, the remapping process will result in a loss of precision, and care must be taken when using Vertex Colors to store data like positions or offsets.
+The remapping process will result in a loss of precision, and care must be taken when using Vertex Colors to store data like positions or offsets.

 # PACKING